flxo/rogcat/README.md

     -V, --version                Prints version information

 OPTIONS:
     -a, --filename-format <FILENAME_FORMAT>      Select format for output file names.
-By passing 'single' the filename provided with the '-o' option is used. 'enumerate' appends a file sequence number after the filename passed with '-o' option whenever a new file is created (see 'records-per-file' option). 'date' will prefix the output filename with the current local date when a new file is created [values: single, enumerate, date]
+By passing 'single' the filename provided with the '-o' option is used. 'enumerate' appends a file sequence number after the filename passed with '-o' option whenever a new file is created (see
+                                                 'records-per-file' option). 'date' will prefix the output filename with the current local date when a new file is created [values: single, enumerate, date]
     -f, --file-format <FILE_FORMAT>              Select format for output files [values: csv, html, raw] -l, --level <LEVEL>                          Minimum level [values: trace, debug, info, warn, error, fatal, assert, T, D, I, W, E, F, A]
     -n, --records-per-file <RECORDS_PER_FILE>    Write n records per file.
-Use k, M, G suffixes or a plain number -e, --terminal-format <TERMINAL_FORMAT>      Select format for stdout [default: human]  [values: human, raw, csv] -h, --highlight <HIGHLIGHT>...
+Use k, M, G suffixes or a plain number -T, --tail <TAIL>                            Dump only the most recent <COUNT> lines (implies --dump) -e, --terminal-format <TERMINAL_FORMAT>      Select format for stdout [default: human]  [values: human, raw, csv] -h, --highlight <HIGHLIGHT>...
 Highlight messages that match this pattern in RE -i, --input <INPUT>...
 Read from file instead of command.
 Use 'serial://COM0@11520,8N1 or similiar for reading a serial por